 Content Marketing has become the third pillar of Search Engine Optimization and relates to the use of keywords in the text of your website.
-This text could be in blog posts but is also the terms that make up your category list.
-In fact, content anywhere on your site must be analyzed and optimized.
-It is all about writing content that will help the user and thereby help Google match the users’ search query to the keywords used on your site.
+This text could be in blog posts but is the terms that make up your category list.
+Content anywhere on your site must be analyzed and optimized.
+It is all about writing content that will help the user and help Google match the users’ search query to the keywords used on your site.

 What made me passionate about the search engine optimization process is how focused this has become on user experience (UX).
 Following the SEO best practices will result in better and better UX over time.

 No one knows your market better than you!
 However, regardless of your site’s organization, you will have many different audiences.
 A horizontal site is divided into multiple vertical markets.
 Even a vertical site can be further subdivided into various niche markets.
 In SEO terms, you define these markets in pockets of keywords.
 Each market will need a deliberate set of keywords for which your content must be optimized.

 Your keywords will need to go beyond your classification lists.
 They should also include your category facets, such as specific brands and models.
 For instance, ‘clothing’ may be one of your categories, which could be further segmented to Ladies’ and Men’s fashion on your site.
 But users will be after even more specific items, for example, ‘ladies winter gloves’.

 As you dive further into the keyword suggestions offered by the many keyword research tools, you will need to determine the search volume of these keywords and understand which of the keywords may result in a conversion.
 The keywords that have both good volumes and are most likely to lead to conversions are the keywords your sites must be optimized for.